gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 but it didn't get her high enough, so she cleared stuff off a small table and dragged it into the corridor as well.
 Grunting,
-she got the chair up onto it---
+she got the chair up onto it—

----and whirled around as Patient's voice crackled, "There you are!" as a blocky service bot rolled down the corridor toward her.
+—and whirled around as Patient's voice crackled, "There you are!" as a blocky service bot rolled down the corridor toward her.
-No---there were *two* service bots, one coming from each direction.
+No—there were *two* service bots, one coming from each direction.
 She was trapped between them!